-- 6.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases you should not find it necessary to alert anyone externally. - 6.2 The law recognises that in some circumstances it may be appropriate for you to report your concern to an external body such as regulator.
-It will very rarely if ever be appropriate to alert the media.
+- 7.1 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+In most cases you should not find it necessary to alert anyone externally. - 7.2 The law recognises that in some circumstances it may be appropriate for you to report your concern to an external body such as a regulator.
+It will very rarely, if ever, be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
-The independent whistleblowing charity, Protect (formerly Public Concern at Work), operates a confidential helpline.
+The independent whistleblowing charity, Protect, operates a confidential helpline.
 They also have a list of prescribed regulators for reporting certain types of concern.
-Their contact details are at the end of this policy. - 6.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as customer, supplier or service provider.
-The law allows you to raise a concern in good faith with a third party, where you reasonably believe it relates mainly to their actions or something that is legally their responsibility.
-However, we encourage you to report such concerns initially first.
+Their contact details are at the end of this policy. - 7.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.
+In some circumstances, the law will protect you if you raise the matter with the third party directly.
+However, we encourage you to report such concerns internally first.
 You should contact your manager for guidance.

-7. INVESTIGATION AND OUTCOME
+8. INVESTIGATION AND OUTCOME

-- 7.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
+- 8.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
 We will inform you of the outcome of our assessment.
-You may be required to attend additional meetings in order to provide further information. - 7.2 In some cases we may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of the subject matter.
-The investigator(s) may make recommendations for change to enable us to minimize the risk of future wrongdoing. - 7.3 We will aim to keep you informed of the progress of the investigation and its likely timescale.
+You may be required to attend additional meetings in order to provide further information. - 8.2 In some cases, we may appoint an investigator, such as a staff member with relevant experience of investigations or specialist knowledge of the subject matter.
+The investigator may make recommendations for change to enable us to minimise the risk of future wrongdoing.

+- 8.3 We will aim to keep you informed of the progress of the investigation and its likely timescale.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
-You should treat any information about the investigation as confidential. - 7.4 If we conclude that a whistleblower has made false allegations maliciously, in bad faith or with a view to personal gain, the whistleblower will be subject to disciplinary action.
+You should treat any information about the investigation as confidential. - 8.4 If we conclude that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower may be subject to disciplinary action.

-8. IF YOU ARE NOT SATISFIED
+9. IF YOU ARE NOT SATISFIED

-- 8.1 While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
-By using this policy you can help us to achieve this. - 8.2 If you are not happy with the way in which your concern has been handled, you can raise it with a Company Director.
-Alternatively, you may contact the independent whistleblowing charity, Protect (formerly Public Concern at Work) for further advice.
+- 9.1 While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
+By using this policy, you can help us to achieve this. - 9.2 If you are not happy with the way in which your concern has been handled, you can raise it with a Director.
+Alternatively, you may contact the independent whistleblowing charity, Protect, for further advice.
 Contact details are set out at the end of this policy.

-9. PROTECTION AND SUPPORT FOR WHISTLEBLOWERS
+10. PROTECTION AND SUPPORT FOR WHISTLEBLOWERS

-- 9.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
-We aim to encourage openness and will support staff who raise genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 9.2 Staff must not suffer any detrimental treatment as a result of raising a concern in good faith.
+- 10.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
+We aim to encourage openness and will support staff who raise genuine concerns under this policy, even if they turn out to be mistaken. - 10.2 Staff must not suffer any detrimental treatment as a result of raising a genuine concern.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform your manager immediately.
-If the matter is not resolved you should raise it formally using our Grievance Procedure.

-9.3 Staff must not threaten or retaliate against whistleblowers in any way.
-Anyone involved in such conduct will be subject to disciplinary action.
+If the matter is not resolved you should raise it formally using our Grievance Procedure. - 10.3 Staff must not threaten or retaliate against whistleblowers in any way.
+Anyone involved in such conduct may be subject to disciplinary action.